Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 ## A Shared History

-> Any large-scale operation - whether a modern state, a medieval church, or an archaic tribe - is rooted in common stories that exist only in people's collective imaginations. <!-- .element: class="fragment" data-fragment-index="1"-->
+> Any large-scale operation - whether a modern state, a medieval church, or an archaic tribe - is rooted in common stories that exist only in people's collective imaginations.

 > Telling effective stories is not easy.
 The difficulty lies ... in convincing everyone else to believe it.
-Much of history revolves around this question: How does one convince millions of people to believe particular stories about gods, nations, or LLCs? <!-- .element: class="fragment" data-fragment-index="2" -->
+Much of history revolves around this question: How does one convince millions of people to believe particular stories about gods, nations, or LLCs?

-_-- Yuval Noah Harari, Sapiens --_<!-- .element: class="fragment" data-fragment-index="2" -->
+_-- Yuval Noah Harari, Sapiens --_

 ---